Travel Insurance, Do I Need It?

 Without travel insurance, the hospital expenses built up quickly to just over $1000.
 I was lucky to have enough cash on hand to cover this.

 I’m going overseas.
 Do I really need travel insurance?

 To give us the down-low on travel insurance, guest blogger Laura Crowden from iSelect explains what you need to know about travel insurance and how to choose the right policy.

-When it comes to planning an overseas trip away, taking out travel insurance has got to be about the most boring thing on your holiday to-do list.
+When it comes to planning an overseas trip away, taking out travel insurance has got to be the most boring thing on your holiday to-do list.
 But while it is definitely tedious, it’s also one of the most important things to make sure you get sorted before you jet off.

 I found out why travel insurance is essential when I was pickpocketed just after landing in Russia at the very start of a six month trip around Europe.
-Unfortunately it wasn’t just my wallet I lost but my passport as well.
+Unfortunately, it wasn’t just my wallet I lost but my passport as well.
 And trust me, there is nothing fun about being stuck behind the ‘Iron Curtain’ without a passport.

 My comprehensive policy covered all the costs associated with hiring an interpreter to help me replace my passport and various visas, as well as covering new flights and cancellations costs.
-Without the thousands of dollars I got back from my insurance, I would have had to cut my epic backpacking trip short.
+Without the thousands of dollars, I got back from my insurance, I would have had to cut my epic backpacking trip short.

 Fortunately, losing a passport doesn’t happen to everyone.
 But for even the most organised and experienced traveller, at some point lost luggage or a cancelled flight will throw their travel plans into disarray.